 While a lack of knowledge will result in a failure, a lack of learning will result in a string of failures.
 It is by learning from their failures that will help employees prevent the same things from happening in the future.
 Also, learning allows employees to simply skill up in the face of adversity and move past any obstacle instead of panicking.

 Why?
-Because a large number of corporate organizations dump tons of knowledge on their employees without considering whether the employees are actually learning.
+Because a large number of corporate organizations dump tons of institutional knowledge on their employees without considering whether the employees are actually learning.
 Simple acquisition of knowledge is the storage of information in an employee’s brain and it is not what is required.
 Learning is the act of applying acquired knowledge and creating connections in your brain, which will take an employee, as well as the organization they work for, forward.

 There is a reason it is called “eLearning” and not “eKnowledge” because in this case, the means are more important than the end.
 Big money is being spent on learning and development for a good reason, as learning is your competitive advantage.
 Learning helps employees feel valued, helping boost employee engagement and retention.
 Employees that are constantly learning continue to improve their skills and become more flexible and adaptable, as changes related to technology and other workplace matters arise unexpectedly, as they do nowadays.
 We are at a point in the collective story of human beings where technology is advancing, generations in the workforce are changing, and expectations about business are evolving.
 Seeing as how continuous learning makes the negative effects irrelevant, every corporate organization that wishes to keep standing when the dust settles must embrace learning.